-One of the rare friends to whom I told my re-living a very special moment of my life at the time of Jesus of Nazareth, asked me immediately afterwards:
+One of the rare friends to whom I told my extremely moving, totally unexpected re-living of a very special moment in my life at the time of Jesus of Nazareth (see my previous post, ‘Meeting the Divine on the Road’, http://labofevolution.wordpress.com/2011/09/06/meeting-the-divine-on-the-road/), asked me immediately afterwards:

 ‘So, you saw him!… What did he look like?’

 I was taken aback.
 I realized all of a sudden that I had not really seen what he was looking like.
 I had seen the tremendous Love emanating from him as Light, but I had not paid attention to his outer appearance.

 So I had to tell my friend that I couldn’t answer her.

 But then I kept thinking about it, and soon started doing my own research, to find out what Jesus-Christ looked like.

 After some time I did gather quite a few very surprising documents, all agreeing with each other, although coming from widely different sources and periods.
 Here is my harvest: